PWNFinance/gm_ethprague/events/all-stars-mev-dinner/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: ALL STARS MEV DINNER: WHAT'S NEXT FOR MEV IN DEFI?
+name: ALL STARS MEV DINNER - WHAT'S NEXT FOR MEV IN DEFI?

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.